 So what exactly is New Fund Offer (NFO)

 People are quite familiar with the term IPO which is a direct offer by the company to buy its share which can be later traded in the stock market.
 Likewise, NFO is the first time subscription offer for a new scheme launched by the mutual fund companies.
 During the subscription period an investor can buy the units at the fixed rate of Rs.10 per unit.
 If it is a close ended fund then investor can buy the units only during the subscription period and will have to hold the units for the said period, whereas in the open ended fund, one can buy units even after the subscription period is over and can redeem it at any time.

-It’s a common mentality of investors to invest while markets are at higher level (be it any asset class including gold & real estate) and they try to find out opportunities where they can invest at a cheaper rate.
-As in NFO, units are allotted at fixed rate of Rs.10 and thus people find it cheaper than other available funds (myth) and invest heavily into NFO to earn better return.
-And to seize this opportunity MF companies comes out with the NFO and try to increase their AUM.
+It’s a common mentality of investors to invest while markets are at the higher level (be it any asset class including gold & real estate) and they try to find out opportunities where they can invest at a cheaper rate.
+As in NFO, units are allotted at a fixed rate of Rs.10 and thus people find it cheaper than other available funds (myth) and invest heavily into NFO to earn better returns.
+And to seize this opportunity MF companies come out with the NFO and try to increase their AUM.
 Infographics – It’s a bull run when…

 Since NFO’s are opportunistic in nature, many Investment advisers and financial planners suggest to stay away from these funds.
 So, is it really risky to invest into NFO?
 Let’s find out:-

 Since NFO’s are launched with a new idea or a theme/sector it is very difficult to analyse the future of the fund.
 One can always find a similar kind of fund already running in the marketwhich has a rating from the experts and where qualitative/quantitative analysis can be done on the basis of its past record, which cannot be done in case of NFO.

 2. It is not cheaper than its other peer funds